wiqca/speakers/README.md

 About one week out from the talk, the WIQCA team will check in with the speaker to see if there are any questions or issues that have arisen.
 As a part of that check in, we will do a tech check to make sure that all of the streaming and screensharing will work properly for the big day!
+We currently are using Teams to host our talks, which you should be able to use from either a free desktop app or directly in your browser.
+We will test the Teams connection, audio, video, and any demos you might want to do to make sure everyone will be able to see what awesome stuff you are showing!

 ### The day of: